bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 - Send and receive BNB
 - Issue new tokens
 - Send, receive, burn/mint and freeze/unfreeze tokens
-- Propose to create trading pairs between two different tokens
-- Send orders to buy or sell assets through trading pairs created on the chain

 ## Will Beacon Chain introduce more features and transaction types in the future?